ethereum/ethereum-org-website/src/content/wrapped-ether.md

 ## What are wrapped tokens? {#intro-to-wrapped-tokens}

 A wrapped token is a token whose value is pegged to an underlying asset.
 An amount of the original asset is deposited into a smart contract—similar to a digital bank vault—that mints an equal amount of wrapped tokens.
-The vault holds the deposit until you're ready to exchange your wrapped tokens for the original asset (so you can think think of a wrapped token as a redeemable IOU issued by a smart contract).
+The vault holds the deposit until you're ready to exchange your wrapped tokens for the original asset.

 Wrapping ETH today requires depositing it in a smart contract which creates an amount of wrapped ETH (WETH) tokens equal to the original deposit.
 You can also “unwrap” ETH by sending WETH tokens to the contract and receiving ETH in return.